PerttuHamalainen/MediaAI/Lessons/Prerequisites.md

 # Prerequisites
-Before you attend the class, you should go through the following (about 2 hours total):
+Before you attend the class, you should go through the materials and instructions on this page.
+This will take about 2 hours, plus an extra 1-2 hours if you install all the software on your computer.

+** Do the following **

 * Go through the selection of Two Minute Papers videos below to get an idea of the range of computational media applications possible with modern machine learning.

 * To grasp the fundamentals of what neural networks are doing, watch episodes 1-3 of 3Blue1Brown's [neural network series](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)

-* Prepare to add one slide to a shared Google Slides document (link provided at the first lecture) about your background and what kind of projects you want to work on.
+* Prepare to add one slide to a shared Google Slides document (link provided at the first lecture), including 1) your name and photo, 2) your background and skillset, 3) and what kind of projects you want to work on.
 This will be useful for finding other students with similar interests and/or complementary skills.

+* Optional: Install the software tools as instructed at the bottom of this page

 **A selection Two Minute Papers videos:**